conal/reify-core-examples/readme.md

 ## Examples of core reification and Haskell-to-hardware compilation

-Reification and circuit generation happen via the GHC option `-fplugin=ReificationRules.Plugin` in the .cabal file and the `go` function from `ReificationRules.Run` in Main.hs.
+Reification and circuit generation happen via the GHC option `-fplugin=ReificationRules.Plugin` in the .cabal file and the `go` function from `ReificationRules.Run` in Examples.hs.

 ## Try it out